 The subsistence fishery in the Tyonek Subdistrict was mandated by an Anchorage Superior Court order in May 1980.
 In March 1981, the BOF adopted permanent regulations for this fishery (Stanek et al. 2007).
-Originally open only to those individuals living in the community of Tyonek, court decisions ruled all Alaska residents are eligible to participate.
-According to 5 AAC 01.560, Fishing Seasons and Daily Fishing Periods, subsistence fishing is allowed in the Tyonek Subdistrict of the Northern District during 2 distinct time periods and a separate permit is required for each period.
-The early-season permit allows for fishing from 4:00 AM to 8:00 PM each Tuesday, Thursday, and Friday from May 15 to June 15.
-The late-season permit allows for fishing from 6:00 AM to 6:00 PM each Saturday after June 15.
-Both permits allow for 25 salmon per permit holder and 10 salmon for each additional member.
-However, 5 AAC 01.595(a)(3) allows for up to 70 Chinook salmon per permit holder in the Tyonek Subdistrict subsistence fishery, which are mostly caught during the early season.
+Initially open only to those individuals living in the community of Tyonek, court decisions ruled that all Alaska residents are eligible to participate.
+According to 5 AAC 01.560, Fishing Seasons and Daily Fishing Periods, subsistence fishing is allowed in the Tyonek Subdistrict of the Northern District during 2 distinct periods, and a separate permit is required for each period.
+The early-season permit allows fishing from 4:00 AM to 8:00 PM each Tuesday, Thursday, and Friday from May 15 to June 15.
+The late-season permit allows fishing from 6:00 AM to 6:00 PM each Saturday after June 15.
+Both permits allow 25 salmon per permit holder and 10 salmon for each additional member.
+However, 5 AAC 01.595(a)(3) allows up to 70 Chinook salmon per permit holder in the Tyonek Subdistrict subsistence fishery, which are mostly caught during the early season.
 At the 2011 BOF meeting in Anchorage, a report was given to BOF members by the Division of Subsistence (Holen and Fall 2011), which the BOF relied upon to specify the amounts necessary for subsistence of Chinook salmon and other salmon in the Tyonek Subdistrict as 700-2,700 Chinook salmon and 150-500 other salmon.
-Each permit holder is allowed a single 10 fathom gillnet, with a mesh size no greater than 6.0 inches.
-The early-season permit, targeting the Chinook salmon run, is the most popular fishery.
-Few late-season permits are issued.
+Each permit holder is allowed a single 10-fathom gillnet with a mesh size no greater than 6.0 inches.
+The early-season permits are issued.
+To reduce the harvest of Susitna River Chinook salmon, EO No. 2, released on May 1, 2019, closed the early-season Tyonek Subdistrict subsistence fishery on Tuesdays but allowed harvest on Thursdays and Fridays from May 15 to June 15, 2019.